libretro/docs/docs/guides/controller-autoconfiguration.md

 1. Edit the autoconfig file for your joypad manually to include the input descriptors (please see the [Input descriptors](#input-descriptors) section below)
 3. [Submit your profile to our joypad profile repository](https://github.com/libretro/retroarch-joypad-autoconfig).

-### Managing generic controller identifiers

-Some controllers, especially those from third-party manufacturers, may be detected with non-specific names like "Wireless Controller".
-This can cause naming conflicts in the autoconfig system.
-To mitigate this issue:

-1. Rename the configuration file to follow the format `[Manufacturer] [Model]`.
-2. Retain the `input_device` field with the generic identifier for system compatibility.
-3. Implement `input_device_display_name` to show a more specific title in the RetroArch interface.

-**Example of third-party vendor/product**: Data Frog P02

 ### Conflict prevention with default-off configs

 Some third-party controller vendors may use the same vendor ID and product ID as original controllers, which can lead to conflicts.
 To prevent issues with commonly used devices, consider the following steps for specific controllers: